 A3 TICKETING AND FARES

-We know that the UK rail fares structure can be complex and to help you make the best choice when you travel, we have minimised the different types of fares that will be sold to you.
+We know that rail fares can be complex and to help you make the best choice when you travel, we have minimised the different types of fares that will be sold to you.
 We will only offer an Anytime Day Single and our LumoFixed Fares.
 Other products sold by our competitors such as the Any Permitted Anytime, Off-Peak and Super Off-Peak will still be accepted on our services.

 BUYING A TICKET

-You can buy tickets on our website, app, by phoning our Passenger Assist team, from the ticket office at staffed stations, on board our trains or from self-service ticket vending machines.
-Some types of tickets, like LumoFixed tickets are not available from ticket vending machines.
+You can buy tickets on our website, app, by phoning our Passenger Assist team, from the ticket office at staffed stations, on board our trains or from self-service Ticket Vending Machines.
+Some types of tickets, like LumoFixed tickets are not available from Ticket Vending Machines.